ApoorvThite/ApoorvThite/README.md

 ## 🎞️ Episode I – The Opening Scene: Who Am I?

-Hey there!
-I’m **Apoorv Thite**, a senior at **Penn State University** majoring in **Applied Data Science**, minoring in **Economics**, and passionately blending tech with purpose.
+Hello there!
+I’m **Apoorv Thite**, a builder, thinker, and senior at Penn State, majoring in Applied Data Science with a side quest in Economics.

-From building LLM-powered tech tools to researching early-stage Parkinson’s detection using AI , I love turning real-world challenges into data-driven solutions.
-Every project I create is a scene in a bigger storyline: **the pursuit of intelligent, accessible, and impactful technology**.
+My story is one of curiosity meeting intention — from turning AI into a tool for health diagnostics, to exploring how data can shape more equitable and intelligent systems.
+Each project is a puzzle piece, building toward a future where technology enhances understanding and creates value for all.

 ---